 Where Is the True Cross?

-The True Cross is supposed to be the cross whereupon Jesus was killed.
-As indicated by post-Nicene history specialists, for example, Socrates of Constantinople, Empress Helena ventured out to the Holy Land in 326-328, establishing houses of worship and laying out alleviation organizations for poor people.
+The True Cross is supposed to be the cross after Jesus was killed.
+As indicated by post-Nicene history specialists, for example, Socrates of Constantinople and Empress Helena ventured out to the Holy Land in 326-328, establishing houses of worship and laying out alleviation organizations for poor people.

-The True Cross whereof Jesus Christ it is written INRI can be found in Algeria.
-The An engraving of 359, found at Trixter, in the neighborhood of Sétif in Mauretania (in today Algeria), was said to specify, in a count of relics, a piece of the True Cross, as indicated by a section in Roman Miscellanies, X, 441.
+The True Cross of which Jesus Christ is written INRI can be found in Algeria.
+An engraving of 359, located at Trixter, in the neighborhood of Sétif in Mauretania (in today Algeria), was said to specify, in a count of relics, a piece of the True Cross, as indicated by a section in Roman Miscellanies, X, 441.

-Sections of the Cross were separated, and the pieces were broadly dispersed; in 348, in one of his Catecheses, Cyril of Jerusalem commented that the “entire earth is brimming with the relics of the Cross of Christ,” and in another, “The sacred wood of the Cross gives testimony, among us right up ’til the present time, and from this spot currently nearly filling the entire world, through the people who in confidence take segments from it.”
+Sections of the Cross were separated, and the pieces were broadly dispersed; in 348, in one of his Catecheses, Cyril of Jerusalem commented that the “entire earth is brimming with the relics of the Cross of Christ.”
+In another, “The sacred wood of the Cross gives testimony, among us right up ’til the present time, and from this spot currently nearly filling the entire world, through the people who in confidence take segments from it.”

 Read also: Saint Bartholomew.
 How did Bartholomew die?

 Holy Emperors Constantine and Helen, indeed after God and the Mother of God.